Phone 1800 444 396

 • I’m using the ATO’s Small Business Superannuation Clearing House (SBSCH) – what’s changing?

 As part of the Payday Super reform, the ATO will close the Small Business Superannuation Clearing House (SBSCH) from 1 July 2026.
 If you’re using SBSCH you’ll need to choose another option.
+Brighter Super partners with SuperChoice for clearing house services which is provided at no cost for our employers.

-Where can I find more information and start to prepare for Payday Super?
+• Where can I find more information and start to prepare for Payday Super?

-On our Payday Super webpage you’ll find information and resources to help you get ready for Payday Super including recorded webinars, FAQs and other helpful links.
+On this webpage you’ll find information and resources to help you get ready for Payday Super including recorded webinars, FAQs and other helpful links.
+You can also access detailed information about the new Payday Super rules on the ATO website.

 Here’s how you can get started and prepare for Payday Super early:

-• Pay more frequent super payments now
+• Pay more frequent super payments now.

-• Ensure your payroll team understand the new rules
+• Ensure your payroll team understand the new rules.

-• Check employee data is accurate, your systems are compliant, and if you’re using QuickSuper’s clearing house via Brighter Super, consider transitioning to SuperChoice clearing house now
+• Check employee data is accurate, your systems are compliant, and if you’re using QuickSuper’s clearing house via Brighter Super, consider transitioning to SuperChoice clearing house now.

 • If you’re using the ATO’s Small Business Superannuation Clearing House, look for an alternative.
 Brighter Super partners withSuperChoice for clearing house services which is provided at no cost for our employers.